Faculty

 Pieter De Coene (°1995) is assistant in African History and PhD student at Ghent University’s History Department.
 He studied History (BA and MA) and African Studies (MA) at Ghent University, zooming in on the history of African religious movements in relation to health and healing in Belgian colonial context.
 His PhD project inquires into the history of kubandwa associations in the southwestern Great Lakes region as case-study in the dynamics of “public healing” from a long-term perspective.
 The research combines standard historical approaches and ethnographic sensibility with the words and things method (from a historian’s point of view).

-Milkessa Edae (1987) has been working as an assistant lecturer of Folklore and Cultural Studies at the Department of Oromo Folklore and Literature at Jimma University in Ethiopia.
+Milkessa Edae (°1987) has been working as an assistant lecturer of Folklore and Cultural Studies at the Department of Oromo Folklore and Literature at Jimma University in Ethiopia.
 His area of research involves folklore, culture, ecology, oral literature, and indigenous healing practices, and he has contributed to many journal articles and book reviews.
-Currently, he is a Ph.D. candidate in African Studies at Ghent University in Belgium, in a project titled “Indigenous ecological knowledge in Arsi Oromo oral narratives”.
+Currently, he is a PhD candidate in African Studies at Ghent University in Belgium with a project titled “Indigenous ecological knowledge in Arsi Oromo oral narratives” as part of the VLIR-UOS Team project “Storytelling and Young People Coping with Crisis: Oral Narratives and Crisis Management in Kenya and Ethiopia“.

 Lorenzo Maselli (°1996) is a FWO PhD fellow associated with the BantuFirst project whose main research interests lie within the fields of acoustic phonetics, articulation, phonological theory and typology, language documentation and African linguistics.
 After obtaining a BA degree in Italian studies from Università degli Studi di Padova (partner institution: Scuola Galileiana di Studi Superiori), Lorenzo moved to Pisa to study at the Scuola Normale Superiore (taking classes in phonetics and general linguistics).
 During this time, Lorenzo had the opportunity to do fieldwork in Ethiopia and take classes at the École Normale Supérieure in Paris and at the University of California – Davis (LSA 70th Summer Institute).
 After graduating, Lorenzo moved to Paris for a year as an invited researcher at LLACAN, focussing on the phonetics of some Nigerian and Ethiopian varieties.
 Lorenzo is now working on the phonetic documentation of undescribed Bantu varieties spoken by some hunter-gatherer and farmer communities of the Southern Congolian forest-savannah mosaic.